-8.1 Required Authorisations, etc. Assuming that the purchaser does no other business in your country, will its purchase and ownership or its collection and enforcement of receivables result in its being required to qualify to do business or to obtain any license or its being subject to regulation as a financial institution in your country?
-Does the answer to the preceding question change if the purchaser does business with other sellers in your country?
+8.1 Required Authorisations, etc. Assuming that the purchaser does no other business in Germany, will its purchase and ownership or its collection and enforcement of receivables result in its being required to qualify to do business or to obtain any licence or its being subject to regulation as a financial institution in Germany?
+Does the answer to the preceding question change if the purchaser does business with other sellers in Germany?